 The Galaxy server is accessed through heighliner.cvr.gla.ac.uk.
-User creation must be requested by emailing David.Meltzer@glasgow.ac.uk.
-Please include as the first word in the subject line “GALAXY USER ACTIVATION”.
+User creation must be requested by emailing David.
+Please include in subject line “GALAXY USER ACTIVATION”.
 Please feel free to request more than one user activation in a single email.
 Users MUST be members of the University of Glasgow.
 User names will be the email address of the person.
 A password will be set for security reasons however the user MUST set a new one during their first login.
 This can be done by selecting the “Forgotten password?
 Reset here” link.
 The user should shortly receive an email that will allow them to change their password.

-The Galaxy system is not a data repository and as such an individual user’s data allotment will be strictly monitored.
-A standard Galaxy user account will be allotted 400GB of space.
+The Galaxy system is not a data repository and as such, it should never be the only location raw data is stored.
+You are strictly prohibited from making use of the Galaxy system for the storage or processing of any Personal Data or Sensitive Personal Data as defined by the European Union’s General Data Protection Regulation (GDPR), including but not limited to potentially personally identifying medical data.
+For more information regarding data protection laws please visit our Galaxy GDPR page.
+A standard Galaxy user account will be allotted 500GB of space.
 Once this amount is reached Galaxy will not allow that user to use additional space.
 Users inactive for more than 38 days will have their data purged.
 An email will be sent to that user on day 31 with the subject line “Galaxy Data Purge in 7 Days”.
 If the user then logs in but is again inactive for another week, their data will be purged on the 8th day WITHOUT EMAIL NOTIFICATION.

-Glasgow Polyomics will provide Galaxy Training Courses.
-The schedule for these courses are found at the events page.
-If you or your lab group require training outwith these times, arrangements can be made.
-As with the normal Galaxy Training Courses, these private training courses will carry a cost.
-If you would like a private Galaxy Training Course please email David.Meltzer@glasgow.ac.uk.
-A request for this kind of training must be submitted 31 days prior to the desired training date.
+Glasgow Polyomics can provide Galaxy Training.
+If you or your lab group require training, arrangements can be made.
+As with all Polyomics Training Courses, these private training courses may carry a cost.
+If you would like a private Galaxy Training Course please email David.
+A request for this kind of training must be submitted 4 weeks prior to the desired training date.

-In the event that the desired tool does not exist in the main Galaxy toolshed, please send an email to David.Meltzer@glasgow.ac.uk with the subject line "TOOL INQUIRY REQUEST".
+In the event that the desired tool does not exist in the main Galaxy toolshed, please send an email to David with the subject line "TOOL ENQUIRY REQUEST".